U9 Worcester Bosch fault code on boiler meaning & how to fix it

-Technically, the Worcester U9 error is not a fault code.
-However, it can indicate problems with the boiler’s display screen for your information.
+Technically, the Worcester U9 fault code is not an error, however, it can indicate problems with the boiler on the display screen for your information.

-It is not listed on the standard fault list or in the user manuals so it can be hard to identify what it means.
+The U9 error is not listed on the standard Worcester Bosch boiler fault list or in the user manuals so it can be hard to identify what it means.

 All repairs should be done by a Gas Safe registered engineer.